idcrook/kubernetes-homespun/conf/traefik/README.md

 # to set up Basic Auth

-see the emaple to create `traefik-auth-cm.yaml`
+see the example to create `traefik-auth-cm.yaml`

 ```
 # htpasswd -nb user password